-Since 1986, the NOAA’s Mussel Watch Program (MWP), has monitored the nation’s coastal waters for chemical contaminants and biological indicators of water quality.
-The program is being redesigned to adopt ...
+Since 1986, NOAA’s Mussel Watch Program has monitored the nation’s coastal waters for chemical contaminants and biological indicators of water quality.
+The program is being redesigned to adopt a rotating ...
 Read More

 A recent report released by the National Centers for Coastal Ocean Science (NCCOS)found relationships between land use, water quality, and several important aquatic organisms in certain tributaries of the Chesapeake ...
 Read More

 NCCOS scientists and their partners have identified a link between inter-annual patterns of precipitation and air temperature and fecal coliform levels inshellfish harvest waters in Maryland's portion of the Chesapeake ...
 Read More